mdok of KInIT: Robustly Fine-tuned LLM for Binary and Multiclass AI-Generated Text Detection: Introduction

 Continuously increasing quality of texts generated by artificial intelligence (AI) technology, such as large language models (LLMs), causes that humans are no longer able to differentiate between human-written and high-quality machine-generated texts.
 Naturally, this arises concerns about potential LLM misuse, e.g., for accelerated generation of disinformation~\cite{vykopal-etal-2024-disinformation,zugecova2024evaluationllmvulnerabilitiesmisused}, plagiarism~\cite{wahle-etal-2022-large}, or frauds for academic exams~\cite{openai2023gpt4}.
 The automated means, also utilizing AI technology, are able to help humans to differentiate such texts; however, the automated detection performance is also not perfect (errors occur, such as false positives or false negatives).
 Further challenges are in application of the trained detectors to out-of-distribution data, i.e. data that are significantly different to data used for training (surprise data).

-The \textit{Voight-Kampff Generative AI Detection 2025} shared task, as a part of \textit{PAN} lab~\cite{bevendorff:2025} at the \textit{CLEF 2025} conference, addresses two challenges in the machine-generated text detection problem area in two subtasks.
+The \textit{Voight-Kampff Generative AI Detection 2025} shared task~\cite{bevendorff:2025b}, as a part of \textit{PAN} lab~\cite{bevendorff:2025a} at the \textit{CLEF 2025} conference, addresses two challenges in the machine-generated text detection problem area in two subtasks.
 Subtask~1 is focused on classical binary detection task distinguishing between machine-authored (class~1) and human-authored (class~0) texts, which addresses also the robustness of detectors to obfuscation and other surprise data.
 Subtask~2 is focused on human-AI collaborative text classification, covering six classes of collaboration, namely class~0 representing fully human-written texts; class~1 representing human-written, then machine-polished texts, class~2 representing machine-written, then machine-humanized texts, class~3 representing human-initiated, then machine-continued texts, class~4 representing deeply-mixed text (where some parts are written by a human and some are generated by a machine), and class~5 representing machine-written, then human-edited texts.

 In this notebook, we describe our mdok approach addressing both subtasks (two separate systems).
 We build on our previously developed robust LLM fine-tuning for sequence classification~\cite{macko2025increasingrobustnessfinetunedmultilingual}, but adjust the training process to the shared task training data and binary/multiclass problem formulation.
 We further explore the usage of the most recent LLMs, size of which ranging from 1B to 14B parameters.
 The submitted systems are based on Qwen3-4B and Qwen3-14B models~\cite{qwen3technicalreport}.
+For the replication purpose, we publish the source code of the mdok approach\footnote{\url{https://github.com/kinit-sk/mdok}}.

 The contributions of the proposed approach are as follows: \begin{itemize} \item We have \textbf{proposed the usage of most modern Qwen3 LLM in robust mdok fine-tuning pipeline and evaluated} its robustness in sensitivity to obfuscation. \item We have \textbf{proposed a modification of robust fine-tuning mdok approach for multiclass} detection of AI-human collaboration. \item We have \textbf{benchmarked multiple most modern LLMs} on the provided evaluation datasets, making comparison of other models and approaches straightforward and fair. \end{itemize}